 Note 2 By a "looked after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
 Previously looked after children are children who have been adopted, subject to child arrangement orders or special guardianship orders.
 Adopted children are those for whom an adoption order is made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
 A "child arrangements order" is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
 A "special guardianship order" is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
-Internationally adopted, previously looked after children in England.
+Internationally adopted, previously looked after children - IAPLC.
+These children now have the same priority as those looked after and previously looked after children in England.
 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).

-Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).
 Evidence that a child from outside England was previously in state care will be required to come within this criterion.
 A child is regarded as having been in state care outside England if they were in the care of or were accommodated by a public authority, a religious organization, or any other provider of care whose sole or main purpose is to benefit society.

 Note 3 When applying under Criterion 2 (exceptional medical or social needs), you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring St Nicholas CE Primary School.
 This supporting evidence must clearly demonstrate why the school is the most suitable and must illustrate the difficulties that would be caused if your child had to attend another school.
-The person supplying the evidence should be a doctor, heath visitor, social worker, etc. who is aware of your child's or your own case.
+The person supplying the evidence should be a doctor, health visitor, social worker, etc. who is aware of your child's or your own case.
 The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals where necessary.